MaikeMorrison/personal-website/content/home/resources.md

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns = "1"

+  # % * [The American Scientific Affiliation](https://network.asa3.org/default.aspx): The ASA is an international network of Christians in the sciences.
+They publish a journal on science and faith, host conferences, and have chapters all over the world.
+# % * [The Emerging Scholars Network](https://blog.emergingscholars.org/about/): The ESN is a national network within [InterVarsity’s Graduate & Faculty Ministries](https://gfm.intervarsity.org/) which supports those on the academic pathway as they work out how their academic vocation serves God and others.
+In July 2020 I attended a virtual conference jointly hosted by ESN and ASA--it was a great opportunity to discuss science, faith, and career with other young scientists!
 +++

 ## Graduate School Application Guide